SENCO: Mrs Rosemary Brooks

 - to improve information about services and provision available for families, children and young people with Special Educational Needs and Disabilities, and to make it easier for all families to find this information by making it available in one place.

-- that by working directly with families, children and young people on developing the Local Offer, Local Authorities and Health partners can improve provision.
+- To work directly with families, children and young people to improve provision.